kmzbrnoI/automatic-calibration/README.md

 # Automatic Calibration SW

 Automatic Calibration SW is a desktop application which allows you to automatically calibrate your model train vehicle.
+It requires a Wireless Speedometer and [XpressNET command station](https://dccwiki.com/XpressNet_Protocol) connected to PC via [LI](https://dccwiki.com/Computer_Interface_List) and (virtual) serial port.

-This application is developed in [QT](https://www.qt.io/).
+This application is developed in [QT](https://www.qt.io/) v5.

-*More information will be added here when the project reaches alpha state.*

 ## Resources